IX GRAN FONDO ALBERTO CONTADOR RULES AND REGULATIONS

-Image rights.- Acceptance of the present rules and regulations implies that the participant authorises the organisers of the MARCHA ALBERTO CONTADOR to record part or the totality of his participation, and that he gives permission for this image to be used in the promotion and broadcast of the image of the MARCHA ALBERTO CONTADOR or any other event organised by or participated in or commercialised by 312 Bike & Tours SL or any other entity related with 312 Bike & Tours SL, in any form (radio, press, video, photo, DVD, Internet, posters, media, etc.) and cedes all rights relative to their commercial and advertising exploitation that the company may deem appropriate.
+Image rights.- Acceptance of the present rules and regulations implies that the participant authorises the organisers of the GRAN FONDO ALBERTO CONTADOR to record part or the totality of his participation, and that he gives permission for this image to be used in the promotion and broadcast of the image of the GRAN FONDO ALBERTO CONTADOR or any other event organised by or participated in or commercialised by 312 Bike & Tours SL or any other entity related with 312 Bike & Tours SL, in any form (radio, press, video, photo, DVD, Internet, posters, media, etc.) and cedes all rights relative to their commercial and advertising exploitation that the company may deem appropriate.
 The participant will have no right to receive any financial compensation whatsoever.

 The mere fact of registering for the event implies the acceptance of the present rules and regulations.
 With his registration, the participant confirms that he accepts and agrees to respect the rules and regulations established by the UCI and by the national federation, as well as the event’s particular rules and regulations.
 Likewise, he undertakes to accept the instructions of the organisation staff and of security and first aid services, the risks linked to his participation, especially health risks such as falls or collisions, as well as risks related with road traffic and adverse weather conditions, if these arise.

 Each and every participant is responsible for behaving respectfully towards to environment and, as such, of taking all appropriate measures to protect it by not throwing rubbish or littering along the event route.

 - Those who do not respect the Road Rules.

 - Those who do not respect the safety instructions given by the authorities and by the organisation.

 - Those who do not pass through the departure checkpoint or through other checkpoints located along the route.